 Memorize the details of every piece of property that you sell.
-For instance, if one of your clients is a registered massage therapist in Toronto, then you need to know what retail spaces you have in your listing that will fit the needs of a massage therapist, versus say a clothing store.
+For instance, if one of your clients is a, then you need to know what retail spaces you have in your listing that will fit the needs of a massage therapist, versus say a clothing store.
 Once know your listings from heart, it’s much easier to build a list of places for this client to view.

 Always Search for New Clients

 Realty is a continual business and you’re never finished looking for new clients.
 Even if you feel that you have enough on your plate, you can always be in the market for picking up new clients.
 This will help you to avoid quiet periods where you only have a few clients, because you never know when a house may sell.
 In addition to this, by always looking for new clients you are able to keep your marketing skills sharp.

 One thing that realtor’s often get caught doing is a lot of small tasks throughout the day that end up being inefficient and wasting time.
 In order to avoid this you should create a strict work schedule for yourself so you can stay focused on the most important tasks.

 An effective method of schedule building is to block out sections of time to work on the most important tasks.
 This is also a great way to give yourself some extra free time in the day.
 Block out a two to three hour section of time at least once a day to focus on your biggest tasks for the day.
 Your productivity will sky rocket with this one simple thing.